grame-cncm/faust/javascript/npm/README.md

 ### Faust Audio Nodes Instances and Offline Processor <a name="audio"></a>

 This level takes a Faust Wasm instance to build an audio node.
 [AudioWorklet](https://developer.mozilla.org/fr/docs/Web/API/AudioWorklet) and [ScriptProcessor](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) nodes are supported.

 Note that ScriptProcessor is marked as [deprecated](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) but it's the only audio architecture available on Safari.
 Both monophonic (generators, effects...) or polyphonic (instruments) nodes can be created.

+By default, and to save CPU, created audio nodes are not processing audio buffers.
+They have to be explicitely started with the `start`method (and possibly stopped if needed using the `stop`method).

 **Warning**: AudioWorklet is a recent technology and may not be supported by all the browsers.
 Check the [compatibility](https://developer.mozilla.org/fr/docs/Web/API/AudioWorklet) chart.

 An offline processor to render a DSP in a non real-time context and get the computed frames is available.
 It is described in `FaustWebAudio.d.ts`.

 ### High-level API <a name="high"></a>